Whipple Cast and Wrought Iron Bowstring Truss Bridge: History

 At the time the bridge was surveyed by the Historic American Engineering Record (HAER), around 1969, only cars were allowed over it due to its age.
 Eventually the city of Albany bought the farm, using it as a park, a training facility and stables for police horses and an environmental education center.
 Early in the 21st century it had to close the bridge to vehicles and to all traffic during the winter months when some small cracks were detected during an inspection.
 In 2012 the city council authorized $150,000 to repair them.

+In 2025, all bicycle and pedestrian use of the bridge was stopped, with signage giving no indication as to why or by whom.
+Public access remains to both ends of the bridge, but not over the bridge itself.

+Shaw Bridge

+The Shaw Bridge is a historic double-span whipple bowstring truss bridge located in Claverack, New York.
+It is composed of two identical 162 ft spans tied together over a central masonry pier.
+It was in a deteriorated condition as of 2011, with a fate presently unknown.

+Union College footbridge

+The city of Johnstown, New York, donated a Whipple bowstring arch bridge to Union College in Schenectady, New York, in 1979, which was relocated to the campus and spans the Hans Groot Kill as a footbridge there.
+Originally built in 1859 to bridge the Cayadutta Creek in Johnstown, it is one of five truss bridges built by Whipple in eastern New York, and possibly the oldest among them.